MatthewSantoso/DM-and-CM-Calculator/README.md

 	- pressing 'p': same as pressing the "Open Painter" button
 	- pressing 'c': same as pressing the "Copy FATM/FMTM button"
 	- pressing 'a': prints the area of the membrane in square-micrometers to the MATLAB command line
+	- pressing 's': shows the skeletonized version of the FATM and FMTM.
 - Added OCR capability for manual resolution's length of the line numbers.

 # Descriptions: